 It was first mentioned as an “oppidum” in 1397 but it is a “civitas” in 1418.
 The settlement had its own court that had been in authority until 1883.
 The heydays of the settlement were in the first part of the 16th century.
 It was an agricultural town and in 1500 it had 230 inhabitants.
-There were 345 families in 1532.
-There were seven kinds of guilds in it at that time.
+There were 345 families in 1532, and there were seven kinds of guilds in it at that time.

-Between 1387 and 1518 there were 44 students from Berethalom who visited schools abroad.
+Between 1387 and 1518 44 students from Berethalom visited schools abroad, mostly in Vienna.
 The place belonged to the administrative district of Kétszék until 1553.
-Then, its judicial privilege was reinforced and received further rights.
+Then, its judicial privilege was reinforced, and received further rights.
 You can read more about the German Saxons of Transylvania on my page:

-Today, it is protected by UNESCO and part of the World Heritage.
+Today, it is protected by UNESCO and part of World Heritage.

 If you like my writings, please feel free to support me with a coffee here: